How to deal with the problem of Open Mosaic Habitats (OMH)

 Unfortunately, this causes an unexpected problem in practice.

-Because of the “trading rules” under the BNG statutory metric, habitats must be compensated on a “like for like” or “like for better” basis up to the point of “no net loss” on the site.
-This means that if a habitat of high distinctiveness is lost, it must be replaced with the same type of habitat or with something better.
-For this reason, a developer cannot, for example, use low distinctiveness grassland units in place of the loss of high distinctiveness OMH.
+Because of the “trading rules” under the BNG statutory metric, high distinctiveness area habitats (such as OMH) must be compensated for on a “like for like” basis, meaning they are replaced with “habitat units of the same habitat type” up to the point of “no net loss” on the site.
+For this reason, a developer cannot, for example, either use low distinctiveness grassland units in place of the loss of high distinctiveness OMH or use (for example) high distinctiveness lowland meadowland units to replace high distinctiveness OMH units, despite the two being of the same baseline habitat distinctiveness level.

 In practice this means that to re-use despoiled previously developed land and meet the Government’s desire for efficient land use, developers will either need to create areas of high distinctiveness OMH on-site, within the redline boundaries of their developments, or, if this is not possible, purchase high distinctiveness OMH units from third party landowners.
 The problem with this is that it is inherently difficult and expensive for landowners to create high distinctiveness biodiversity units and, it appears, there is currently an under supply within the emerging market of off-site biodiversity units to meet the growing demand for high distinctiveness OMH units.